oreillyjw/cs33-finalproject/proposal/proposal.md

   - If logged in (Application favorites DB table)
       - Your upcoming shows/ favorites
 TV/Movie Detail Page
-  - Ability to favorite/follow a movie or show (Application favorites DB table) Account
+  - Ability to favorite/follow a movie or show (Application favorites DB table) - DONE Account
-    - List of your favorites
+    - List of your favorites - DONE
-    - List of your comments
+    - List of your comments - DONE

 #### In a sentence or list, define a BEST outcome for your project.
 What do you HOPE you will accomplish in time?